beancount/ledger2beancount/docs/manual.md

 comments).

-Since ledger has limited support for payees, ledger2beancount offers several features to determine the payee from on the transaction.
+Since ledger has limited support for payees, ledger2beancount offers several features to determine the payee from the transaction itself.

 You can set `payee_split` and define a list of regular expressions which allow you to split ledger's payee field into payee and narration.
 You have to use regular expressions with the named capture groups `payee` and `narration`.
-For example, given the ledger transaction
+For example, given the ledger transaction header

     2018-03-18 * Supermarket (Tesco)